If you want to work in a frontier of science, consider Wilkes University’s bachelor of science degree in Neuroscience.

 Recent poster presentations with students at regional conferences include:

-- “The Impact of Mirror Neurons on Pain Perception”
+- “The Effects of Emotions on Pain Perception” (Schicatano)

 - “Alzheimer’s Disease Model in Mice”

-The neuroscience major will prepare you for advanced studies in medical school or other health science professions, particularly physical therapy or occupational therapy.
-Graduate study in neuroscience, psychology or health and life science is also an option.
+The neuroscience major will prepare you for advanced studies in medical school or other health science professions.
+You will also be prepared for graduate study in Neuroscience, Psychology or Health and Life science is also an option.

 Neuroscience majors with advanced degrees are employed in government, academia, industry and health care.
 Pharmaceutical, chemical, biotechnology and medical instruments companies hire employees with neuroscience backgrounds.